Bay Area residents plan surprise baby shower for postal worker, decorating her route in an effort that has gone viral

 Following social distancing recommendations, they decorated the woman's route in an effort that has now gone viral.
 A post regarding the surprise was shared several thousand times from the public Facebook page for "The Good News Movement."

-Many are familiar with the motto, "Neither snow, nor rain, nor heat, nor gloom of night," can stop the United States Postal Service (USPS).
+Many are familiar with the motto, "Neither snow, nor rain, nor heat, nor gloom of night," can stop the United States Postal Service.
 One employee serving San Jose can also add "pandemic" and "pregnancy" to that list.

 To thank the woman, residents organized a sweet surprise that was fit for the pandemic, on Thursday.

-"All the neighbors kind of put out either balloons, or streamers, or signs," Lauren Garcia told ABC7 News.
+"All the neighbors kind of put out either balloons, or streamers, or signs," Lauren Garcia told KGO-TV.
 Some even shared small gifts in a distant exchange.

 To respect the privacy of the USPS worker, we aren't sharing her identity.
 Although posts about this community effort have gone viral.